leonardo3130/MicroPandOS/README.md

 - `headers`: contains the costant and some usefull macro;
 - `phase1`: contains the definition of functions about pcb lists, pcbs trees, messages lists;
 - `phase2`: contains the Scheduler, SSI process, Exception and Interrupt handlers and the Nucleus initialization;
-- `phase3`: contains the support level [... work in progress ... \]
+- `phase3`: contains the support level (User process, swap mutex process and device process initialization, Exception handling at support level, System Service Thread and virtual memory).

 For more information about project and/or authors (`AUTHOR`), see the report: `Relazione.pdf`

 ## Makefile

-- To compile project:
+- To compile project use:
     ```sh
     make
     ```